 Anyone who’s eaten an entire sleeve of Oreos knows the gross feeling that inevitably follows.
 While you’re bloated, gassy and maybe a bit nauseous, you might begin to wonder whether indulging in that junk food was worth it.
 Moreover, you may begin looking for healthier food to make yourself feel better.

 Luckily, there are a number of fresh, healthy foods and spices you can incorporate into your diet.
 The following will both help you feel better and improve your overall health the more you consume them.
+Here are some items to add to your next online grocery delivery.

 Throughout the ages, sages and ayurvedic practitioners have used turmeric as a medicine.
 Mainly, they prescribed this spice to reduce inflammation, boost antioxidants and slow the aging process.
 Today, those who incorporate turmeric into their food on a regular basis can still reap these health benefits.

 However, since turmeric doesn’t absorb well into the bloodstream, you’ll either have to take it as a supplement or use it along with black pepper on your food.
 Piperine, a compound in black pepper, makes curcumin — the active ingredient in turmeric — more bioavailable.
 Sprinkle the two over curry, brew golden milk or use them in a tofu scramble to reap the benefits.
+Here is our recommended golden milk turmeric tea recipe.

 Ginger also has a long history of medicinal use thanks to its anti-inflammatory, anti ulcer and anti tumor effects.
 Today, many still use this root in alternative medicine.
 From alleviating nausea to relieving arthritis-related aches and pains, ginger’s active ingredient, gingerol, can help you feel healthier.